whitesource-ps/ws-ignore-alerts/README.md

 according to the previously ignored alerts in the baseline WS project.
 Once a new UA scan has finished, and a new project has been created, the utility can be launched as part of the pipeline for automated ignoring alerts.
 There are three options for use:
 - using a baseline project token and destination project name defined by the user - baselineProjectToken and destProjectName (optional: destProjectVersion).
-Might be different products.
+Might work with different products.
 - using a baseline project token and destination project token defined by the user - baselineProjectToken and destProjectToken.
-Might be different products
+Might work with different products.
 - using the default behavior, without providing baseline and destination projects' data.
-In this case, the destination project is a recent project of the certain product and baseline project is one before the recent project of the same product.
+In this case, the destination project is a latest project of the certain product and baseline project is one before the latest project of the same product.
 Only works within a certain product.
 The ignored alerts will be pulled from the baseline project, and the same alerts will be ignored in the destination project.

 ### Supported Operating Systems